Skip to main content

 Run code-executor in unprivileged mode

-The Code executor service uses nsjail to sandbox code execution. nsjail requires privileged container access.
+The Code executor service uses NsJail to sandbox code execution.
+NsJail requires privileged container access.
 If your deployment framework does not support privileged access, (e.g., ECS Fargate, you can set the CONTAINER_UNPRIVILEGED_MODE environment variable to true.
+While you can run without NsJail, we recommend using privileged mode with NsJail enabled whenever possible, as it provides sandboxing and stronger security.

-This environment variable is also used to disable default security configs for link-local address to prevent EC2 metadata leaks.
+The CONTAINER_UNPRIVILEGED_MODE environment variable is also used to disable default configurations for link-local addresses to prevent Amazon EC2 metadata leaks.
 You must also run the startup commands to disable the default security configuration.